vnphanquang/postcss-color-scheme/README.md

 ## Design Decisions

 You might have noticed a couple of opinionated code at the top of this document.
-These are extracted from my work, and currently serve my use cases very well.
+These are extracted from my daily work, and currently serve my use cases very well.
 Should you have concerns, suggestions for improvements, or solution for making this more generic, feel free to open an issue.
 Thanks!

 1. Rely on `data-color-scheme` for explicit theme settings.
 This requires setting `data-color-scheme` on the root html element.

-2. Provide fallback to when user has not explicitly select a theme.
+2. Provide fallback when user has not explicitly select a theme.
 Let's refer to the demo above, with rules enumerated:

     ```css
       /* (1) */